RuiFilipeCampos/JS_game_engine/README.md

 }

-class Agent extends Object {} // agents do stuff ! class Player extends Agent {} // there can be only one, this guy is a Singleton class NPC extends Agent {} // enimies and stuff like that

 class StaticObject extends Object {} // fixed objects like the floor, they move in the oppposite direction of the player class DynamicObject extends Object {} // has velocity, suffers accelaration stuff like that

+class Agent extends DynamicObject {} // agents do stuff ! class Player extends Agent {} // there can be only one, this guy is a Singleton class NPC extends Agent {} // enimies and stuff like that

+class Projectile extends DynamicObject {} // idk lol

 ```